Sannidhya127/FIle-Bash/docs/source/contribute.rst

 Contribute
 ==========

 All sorts of contributions are always welcomed in File Bash.
 To propose an edit to File Bash, use the pull request option available in the github repository of File Bash.
+All pull requests, to the main file or the documentation shall be entertained

 .. image:: https://i.imgur.com/VbYoGBq.png